 Under English employment law, sexual harassment is defined as engaging in unwanted conduct of a sexual nature which has the purpose or effect of violating the subject’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

 Some industries have acquired a particularly bad reputation for tolerating, or even promoting, a culture where sexual harassment regularly takes place.
-Just last month, hospitality and the financial services industries were both in the spotlight, with McDonalds being sued in a class action in the US over systemic sexual harassment of female workers, and a whistle-blower at a London based wealth management firm alleging a culture of systemic sexism.
+In November, hospitality and the financial services industries were both in the spotlight, with McDonalds being sued in a class action in the US over systemic sexual harassment of female workers, and a whistle-blower at a London based wealth management firm alleging a culture of systemic sexism.
 However, no business, whatever the size or industry, is immune from the risk of sexual harassment being committed by its employees.

 Check out our post tomorrow for our practical tips to help build a workplace culture where sexual harassment is not tolerated.